-I have a strong passion for understanding how cities ‘emerge’ due to uncoordinated self-organization and how inequality is shaped in this era of rapid urbanization.
-My current research focuses on understanding the dynamics of poverty traps and on the development of novel computational methods for designing poverty alleviation pathways through regime-shifts.
-My previous research presented the first step towards a new generation of computational tools that uses complex systems theory and participatory demographic surveys in the management of informal settlements on the Global South.
-At the 4TU Resilient Engineering center, I apply resilience thinking to understand the nexus between climate change and poverty traps - whether climate change could widen or deepen poverty traps.
-I am also interested in quantifying resilience in the context of complex adaptive system.
+Debraj has a strong passion for understanding how cities ‘emerge’ due to uncoordinated self-organization and how inequality is shaped in this era of rapid urbanization.
+His current research focuses on understanding the dynamics of poverty traps and on the development of novel computational methods for designing poverty alleviation pathways through regime-shifts.
+His previous research presented the first step towards a new generation of computational tools that uses complex systems theory and participatory demographic surveys in the management of informal settlements on the Global South.
+At the 4TU Resilient Engineering center, He applies resilience thinking to understand the nexus between climate change and poverty traps - whether climate change could widen or deepen poverty traps.
+He is also interested in quantifying resilience in the context of complex adaptive system.